Fulgurance/ISM/README.md

-        -scd    setchrootdescription    Set the description of the future chroot installed system -scv    setchrootversion        Set the version of the future chroot installed system -scac   setchrootansicolor      Set the ANSI color of the future chroot installed system -sccn   setchrootcpename        Set the CPE name of the future chroot installed system -schu   setchroothomeurl        Set the home url of the future chroot installed system -scsu   setchrootsupporturl     Set the support url of the future chroot installed system -scbru  setchrootbugreporturl   Set the bug report url of the future chroot installed system
+        -scd    setchrootdescription    Set the description of the future chroot installed system -scv    setchrootversion        Set the version of the future chroot installed system -scac   setchrootansicolor      Set the ANSI color of the future chroot installed system -sccpen setchrootcpename        Set the CPE name of the future chroot installed system -schu   setchroothomeurl        Set the home url of the future chroot installed system -scsu   setchrootsupporturl     Set the support url of the future chroot installed system -scbru  setchrootbugreporturl   Set the bug report url of the future chroot installed system